apache/zeppelin/flink/README.md

 ### Project Structure

 Flink interpreter is more complex than other interpreter (such as jdbc, shell).

-Currently, it has the following modules are clustered into two groups:
+Currently, it has the following modules clustered into two groups:

 * flink-shims
 * flink1.15-shims